 He knew just the right restaurants to send us to, he organised taxi’s every time we went to leave for the day, he took the time to ask us each night how our day was and what we got up to.
 He organised our trip to Macau, including ferry tickets, private driver and tickets to the House of Dancing Water.
 I have since used those contacts on our visit to Hong Kong last year and have passed the details of our private driver to friends visiting Macau.

-The Shangri La is perfectly located on Mody Rd, a 50 metre walk to East TST station to get the train, this then gets you pretty much anywhere in town.
+The Shangri La is perfectly located on Mody Rd, a 50 metre walk to East TST station to get the train, this then gets you pretty much anywhere in town including some of the famous tourist attractions including the Victoria Peak Tram where at the top you will enjoy amazing views over Victoria Harbour.
 Its also a 10 minute walk to Nathan Rd, the main road of Kowloon and were most of the major shopping places are.
 There are so many great things you must do in Hong Kong and many are in the TST area or easily accessible from the train system.

 The facilities at the hotel are great, there is a day spa, a health and fitness centre.
 We had to check out in the morning but our flight was late that night.
 The concierge organised storing our bags for the day while were went out exploring.
 We returned that afternoon and collected our bags and went to the health and fitness centre and got showered and cleaned up for our flights.